apac-mcm-aiops-asset/mcm-aiops-gitops/README.md

     --docker-password="<entitlement_key>" \
     --docker-server=cp.icr.io
     ```
+It is highly recommended that you utilise SealedSecrets for the Entitlement Key and the Steps will walk you through "sealing" the key from prying eyes.
 ## Setup git repositories

 - The following set of Git repositories will be used for our GitOps workflow.
     - Main GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops)): This repository contains all the ArgoCD Applications for  the `infrastructure`, `services` and `application` layers.
 Each ArgoCD Application will reference a specific K8s resource (yaml resides in a separate git repository), contain the configuration of the K8s resource, and determine where it will be deployed into the cluster.
     - Infrastructure GitOps repository ([https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-infra](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops-infra)): Contains the YAMLs for cluster-wide and/or infrastructure related K8s resources managed by a cluster administrator.
 This would include `namespaces`, `clusterroles`, `clusterrolebindings`, `machinesets` to name a few.